SGBC/galaksio/docs/1_3_install.md

 ```bash
 service apache2 restart
 ```

 ## First configuration for Galaksio
-By default Galaksio will work with the official [Galaxy](https://usegalaxy.org) instance.
-This and other options can be customized through the web application.
+By default Galaksio is configured to work with the official [Galaxy](https://usegalaxy.org) instance.This and other options can be customized through the web application.
 The first time that you access to your Galaksio instance you will need to configure some of the main settings.